ciprofloxacin hydrochloride tablets

 Tell your doctor if you have or have had any of the following medical conditions:

-- fast or irregular heartbeats (arrhythmias).
-Risk may be increased in elderly or patients with low potassium levels.
+- have arrhythmias (fast or irregular heartbeats).
+Ciprofloxacin Sandoz may increase the risk of arrhythmias, especially in the elderly or patients with low potassium levels

-- have a previously taken corticosteroids.
+- have previously taken corticosteroids.
 You may be at increased risk of swelling of the tendons.
-Symptoms include pain, tenderness and sometimes restricted movement.
+Symptoms include pain, tenderness and sometimes restricted movement

 Tell your doctor if you have previously taken corticosteroids.
 You may be at increased risk of swelling of the tendons.
 Symptoms include pain, tenderness and sometimes restricted movement.